Shipping your Car, Registration, Auto Insurance & Driver's License Info.

 - Salt in the air is hard on cars.

 - There are several taxes you will pay to bring a car into the territory.

 Shipping your Car

 Shipping barges for cargo will transport cars from ports generally on the east coast of the US mainland to St. Thomas and St. Croix.
 Contact some of the companies listed above for more information and quotes.

-Registering your Car in the Virgin
+Registering your Car in the Virgin Islands

 Your mainland license plates will not work here.
 Your car must be registered in the US Virgin Islands.
 Motorcycles go through the same registration and tax processes as cars.

-Customs: Clearing customs and paying duty is usually done at an office close to the shipping dock.
+Clearing customs and paying duty is usually done at an office close to the shipping dock.
 The duty collected is based on country of origin on the car and is calculated using the book value or Bill of Sale, whichever is greater.
 The VIN number is used to determine origin: if the first digit is 1, 4 or 5 it is a U.S. car and there is a no duty owed.
-Vinís starting with 2 or 3, there is a 6% duty.
+Vin's starting with 2 or 3, there is a 6% duty.
 Vin's starting with 6 or with a letter it is 3.5% duty.
 The U.S. Customs Office will accept personal checks, cash, certified checks and money order.
 You can call the Customs Office at (340) 714-1600 for more information.

-1. You must get a Bill of Lading from the shipping agent when the car arrives in the USVI.
+- You must get a Bill of Lading from the shipping agent when the car arrives in the USVI.

-2. Take the Bill of Lading to the Internal Revenue Office, and pay the 16 cents per pound road tax.
+- Take the Bill of Lading to the Internal Revenue Office, and pay the 16 cents per pound road tax.
 This fee is accessed when you bring a car into the territory.
 Your title may have the weight on it; if it does that is what they will use.
 If it does not you can look up the weight on-line and print that page to show when paying the road tax.
 For more information call Internal Revenue office at (340) 714-9332.
 You can use cash, certified check or money order to pay this tax.

 Insurance is required in the US Virgin Islands.
 You must get your vehicle insured before requesting a moving permit.